News

 Learn more

-Co-hosting session with students from Singapore’s LASALLE College of Arts, INSTINC SPACE, Singapore.
+Co-hosting a session with Sish Yun Yeo for students from LASALLE College of the Arts at INSTINC SPACE, Singapore.

 From arts to commerical consulting and back: about loops, cross-collaboration, learning through creation, action vs contemplation -> and the impact of over-intellectualisation on our process and communications.
 Sharing my thoughts on arts & design education across Poland, Portugal, Mexico, and Switzerland.